SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 The vault manages the USDN token.
 The two main actions of the vault are deposit and withdraw.

-The deposit action allow to send asset and minting the corresponding USDN amount by providing a price from oracle.
+The deposit action allows to send asset and minting the corresponding USDN amount by providing a price from oracle.
-It follow the formula described in @seq:token_minting
+It follows the formula described in @seq:token_minting

-The withdraw action allow to receive an amount of assets from the USD value of burned USDN.
+The withdraw action allows to receive an amount of assets from the USD value of burned USDN.
-It follow the formula described in @seq:token_burning
+It follows the formula described in @seq:token_burning

 = Long